ukncsc/secure-communication-principles/2-protect-network-nodes-with-access-to-sensitive-data.md

 Communications will typically transit a network, and in doing so they will pass through various servers and routers.
 Any of these network nodes with access to un-encrypted data may be able to access **all** communications between **all** users.

 Network nodes that have access to un-encrypted data should be appropriately protected, at a level considerate of the impact of any compromise of communications.
-If the appropriate level of protection required for network nodes cannot be met, you should consider using a service that does not require un-encrypted communications data to pass through network nodes.
+If the appropriate level of protection required for network nodes cannot be met, you should consider using a service that supports end to end encryption.

 ## Are network nodes that manage cryptographic key material protected appropriately?